outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- purify water with filters like reverse osmosis filters or boiling water and then filtering it, and purify air with filters that can filter out benzene
 			- avoid processed foods which can cause systemic damage
 			- use NAC to detoxify compounds like dihalogenated nitrophenols in drinking water
+			- use antioxidants like lycopene to protect against damage from exposure to pesticides
 			- use charcoal, baking soda, vinegar, water to absorb some paint/chemical fumes
 			- avoid buying new household appliances/furniture, or personal-care products and disinfectants that use chemicals like organophosphate flame retardants and quaternary ammonium compounds, shop at Whole Foods or another place with a policy against PFAS
 				- https://time.com/6281242/pfas-forever-chemicals-home-beauty-body-products/